ipums/refworks-api-ruby/README.md

   - newrefsharesess not implemented.

 Authors,Descriptors,Periodicals,Folders
-  - all and search are implemented.
+  - all, search are implemented.
   - addref (GET), addref (POST), clear, create, delete, edit, removeref (GET), removeref (POST) are not implemented.
   - note that in the code, these are broken out into four different classes.